What is schizophreniform disorder?

 The disorder occurs equally in men and women between the ages of 18 and 24.
 However, it often strikes men at a younger age.
 In women, it most often occurs between the ages of 24 and 35.

 Symptoms and Causes

 Although the exact cause of schizophreniform disorder is not known, researchers believe that genetic, biochemical and environmental factors may be involved.

 - Genetics (heredity): A tendency to develop schizophreniform disorder might be passed on from parents to their children.
 This increases your risk of developing the disorder compared to the general population.
 However, this does not guarantee that the disorder will be passed on.

 - Brain chemistry: If you have schizophrenia or schizophreniform disorder, you might have an imbalance of certain chemicals in the brain.
 These chemicals, called neurotransmitters, are substances that help nerve cells in the brain send messages to each other.
 An imbalance in these chemicals can interfere with the transmission of messages, leading to symptoms.

 - Environmental factors: Evidence suggests that certain factors in the environment might trigger schizophreniform disorder in people who have inherited a tendency to develop the disorder.
 These factors can be poor social interactions or a highly stressful event.

 Symptoms of schizophreniform disorder are similar to those of schizophrenia and might include the following:

-- Delusions (false beliefs that are not based in reality and that the person refuses to give up, even when presented with factual information).
+- Delusions (false beliefs that are not based in reality and that you refuse to give up, even when presented with factual information showing they are inaccurate).

-- Hallucinations (seeing, hearing, or feeling things that are not really there).
+- Hallucinations (seeing, smelling, hearing, or feeling things that are not really there).